Rigging reduced to its elegant essentials.

 LIGHT & STRONG

 Colligo Dux starts life as SK-75 12-strand synthetic fiber braided rope.
-While SK-75 is renown for it's low-stretch properties, Dux is transformed through a process of steam-heating and stretching the rope until all the 'constructional stretch' - that is' stretch due to the braid of the rope tightening - is virtually removed.
+While SK-75 is renown for it's low-stretch properties, Dux is transformed through a process of steam-heating and stretching the rope until all the 'constructional stretch' - that is stretch due to the braid of the rope tightening - is virtually removed.
 What's left is a rope vastly lighter than wire and with virtually no stretch.
-Diameter for diameter, it's also 2-5x stronger than 1x19 stainless wire.
+Diameter for diameter, it is also 2-5x stronger than 1x19 stainless wire.

 Chafe & UV are Dux's main enemies, but with care, both can be managed or eliminated.
 Preliminary data shows that Dux-as-standing rigging will last a minimum of 8-10 years, possibly longer.
-And that's completely uncovered.
+And that is completely uncovered.
 We cover Dux with heat shrink or Technora in high-chafe areas (like lifelines and outer shrouds).
 Properly installed and maintained, a Dux rig will easily last as long as a wire rig, if not longer.

 EASY TO SPLICE